aggle/public_wifi/README.md

 PUBLIC WIFI USER GUIDE
 ======================

-A warning to the user: this is Not A Good README
+A warning to the user: this is Not A Good README.
+It is very much a work in progress.

 Table of Contents